Cover Image for Understanding the Raising Interest Rates: Key Trends and Insights

 • Built-in inflation:

 All these terms can sound like economist-speak.
-But at the end of the day, it’s about how much your money can buy.
-Lately, as inflation rises, every dollar you make has been buying less.
+But at the end of the day, it's about how much your money can buy.
+Lately, as inflation rises, every dollar you make buys less.

 What Causes Inflation?